Types of Websites: Explore the World Wide Web!

 Conclusion

-In summary, this article has introduced a variety of website types, totaling over 50 different categories.
-From informational and e-commerce platforms to engaging sites and a number of specialized web services.
+In summary, this article has introduced a variety of website types, totalling over 50 different categories, from informational and e-commerce platforms to engaging sites and several specialized web services.

-Through these different types of websites, the internet gives you a huge selection of things to do, like learn, meet with other people, shop, and go on adventures.
+The internet, through these different types of websites, offers a huge selection of things to do, like learning, meeting other people, shopping, and going on adventures.

 What are the three main types of websites?